Financial-Times/origami-website/_tutorials/manual-build.md

 <pre><code class="o-syntax-highlight--html">mkdir o-fruit-demo && cd o-fruit-demo</code></pre>

 Eventually, we'll have a folder tree that separates our HTML, CSS, JavaScript, dependencies and assets.
-But first, we'll start by adding an `index.html` to the root of our new project with some boilerplate HTML:
+Let's start by adding an `index.html` to the root of our new project with some boilerplate HTML:

 <pre><code class="o-syntax-highlight--html">&lt;!DOCTYPE html>
 &lt;html>